savonet/liquidshop/index.md

-The **liquidshop** is the first edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies (for streaming audio and video, interacting through websites, etc.).
-It will be held fully online.
+The **liquidshop** was the first edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies (for streaming audio and video, interacting through websites, etc.).
+It was held fully online.

 <!--